 - Compensatory hyperinflation might be seen on the contralateral side.

 - Foreign bodies may be visualized if they are the cause of atelectasis.

-While chest x-ray is useful in the identification of atelectasis, it has limited utility in the differentiation of the different causes of atelectasis.
-In fact, some doctors do not consider atelectasis as a diagnosis.
-Therefore, once you see atelectasis on the chest x-ray, you should move on to identify the most likely etiology.
+While a chest X-ray is useful in the identification of atelectasis, it has limited utility in the differentiation of the different causes of atelectasis.
+In fact, some doctors do not consider atelectasis as a diagnosis; therefore, once you see atelectasis on the chest X-ray, you should move on to identify the most likely etiology.
 Treatment of atelectasis, as we shall discuss later, is tailored towards the etiology.